 The DevMagazine demo site is the Sitefinity demo project, written in pure MVC and demonstrating Feather functionality and capabilities.
 The demo site is primarily aimed at frontend developers, as it showcases how they can easily and quickly create any Sitefinity site using intuitive methods for developing UI components.
+You can take a look at the DevMagazine demo website.

 The DevMagazine site is an online magazine where you can read technical articles on IT topics.
 You can view the demo site on a variety of devices - desktop computers, tablets, and smartphones, as it is designed with using responsive web design methods.
 Each article on the site is associated to a certain issue that the article attempts to resolve.
 You have a number of options to filter the articles: